MakiWolf/easysimplifiedvocabularytrainerpython/README.md

 # easysimplifiedvocabularytrainerpython

 This is a vocabulary trainer written in python for command line.
 It uses sqlite as database.<br>
+Just copy the database file in the same directory as vocabulraytrainer.py is located.<br>
 NOTE this is an ongoing project.
 There will be improvements in future.

 #### Features: